Notion Sites in 2026: Features, Pricing, Pros, Cons (Real Examples)

 • Optimize your blog for SEO with structured Schema markup, meta tags, and canonical links.

-Use Synced Cells to Create Regularly Updated Notion Dashboards
+Use Block Updates to Create Regularly Updated Notion Dashboards

 Notion Sites makes this feature even more powerful, as it's now much easier to share your creations as a proper website.
 For instance, you could have a landing page for your app that pulls in the number of monthly downloads from a Google Sheet and automatically updates when changes are made.